Predictions about the current and future distribution of crop related wild species are important information to gene banks to:

 Effects of climate change

 In cooperation with the Naturalis Biodiversity Centre in Leiden, CGN has also embarked in niche modelling research towards the expected effects of climate change on the future distribution of crop wild relatives.
 A pilot study was performed for eight selected Dutch red list species, using seven climatic and two soil-related variables, an ensemble of 14 climatic models and an ensemble of three species distribution models.
 An example of the changes in distribution range is presented in Fig. 2.
 In general, a shift in distribution area and a net loss in the extent of occurrence was observed for the eight investigated species, although the extent of these effects and the direction of the shifts varied among the species.
 In addition, the analyses showed that the occurrence in nature reserves provides no guarantee for species persistence in an area and that conservation measures ignoring the effects of climate change, will not be effective for many CWR.
-The pipeline for niche modelling is currently being run for other crop wild relatives included in the Dutch red list of plant species.
-Results will be used to support policy decisions regarding the in situ and ex situ conservation of Dutch crop wild relatives.
+The pipeline for niche modelling has been run for all crop wild relatives occurring in the Netherlands.
+Results are being used to support policy decisions regarding the in situ and ex situ conservation of Dutch crop wild relatives.